Page created: October 2014

-The project aimed to strengthen our young trans community, improve life chances and encourage healthier and more active people and communities.
+The project was designed to strengthen our young trans community, improve life chances and encourage healthier and more active people and communities.

-At Gendered Intelligence we believe that young trans people need to explore their identities without anxiety and to make self-informed decisions about their lives.
-They can do this by discussion and sharing life experiences, writing and story-boarding personal issues with other members of their community.
+We believe that young trans people need to explore their identities without anxiety, and to make self-informed decisions about their lives.
+They can do this through discussion, sharing life experiences, writing and story-boarding with other members of their community.
 Throughout the project young trans people increased their life chances by increasing confidence, reducing isolation and social anxiety and feeling empowered by helping others through the sharing of experiences and ideas.
-We hope that those accessing information on line will improve life chances by seeing that there are many ways to be trans and that being trans is okay.
+We hope that having this information freely available on line will improve lives and show that there are many ways to be trans, and that being trans is okay.

-Like social models of disability, as well as lesbian, gay and bisexual communities, trans people are developing a positive community identity around being trans rather than figuring trans as a medical condition.
-Strengthening as a community means bringing young trans people together, to take pride in their identity and to tackle all forms of prejudices and discrimination together.
+Like social models of disability, along with lesbian, gay and bisexual communities, trans people are developing a positive community identity around being trans rather than treating trans identity as a medical condition.
+Strengthening as a community means bringing young trans people together to take pride in their identity, and to tackle all forms of prejudices and discrimination together.

-There are also many young trans people who do not attend our sessions that we believe are also part of our community.
+There are also many young trans people who do not attend our sessions who are also part of our community.
 We hope that the resources here on this website will help to strengthen our community.